ribeaud/SWA/lectures/4/readme.md

-Notice that these classes are not all closed against the same kinds of changes: if anything changes with regard to the way the **Less** compiler works, a change will be made in just one or two classes inside the package.
+Notice that these classes are not all closed against the same kinds of changes: if anything changes with regard to the way the [Compass](http://compass-style.org/) compiler works, a change will be made in just one or two classes inside the package.
 ]
 ???
 - https://packagist.org/packages/kriswallsmith/assetic